Traditionally, load-balancers have been predominantly used in Internet-facing situations with typical Internet

 For example, let's say you have an SMTP server.
 Instead of disrupting mail service frequently for security patches, or other maintenance, you could configure IOS SLB for the SMTP server, and also add the SMTP service to another server.
 You could use either the "weight" command to put all the load on the primary box, or simply leave the backup box "out of service".
 Then, when it's time to do maintenance, you could start your daemon on the backup box, bring it "inservice" and take the primary server "out of service".

-With this technique, you can shift just about any TCP or UDP service from one server to another totally transparently to the
+With this technique, you can shift just about any TCP or UDP service from one server to another totally transparently to the users, and then shift it back when you're done.

 If you use the "weight" command, then the backup box will actually act as a failover should the primary fail unexpectedly, but that would of course require you to continually run the service on the second box.